 Flexibility in where and how employees learn is increasingly important, coupled with constant learning to ensure skill and knowledge relevancy and a new "on demand" gig workforce.
-And to succeed in the future, organizations need to get beyond the digital, and focus on developing a connected, integrated and Intelligent Enterprise - as modelled below.
-FOCUS ON the Intelligent Enterprise
+To succeed in the future, organizations need to get beyond the digital, and focus on developing a connected, integrated and Intelligent Enterprise.